CrankOne/hep-soft/README.md

     | binfarm-base |<---| binfarm-hep | <- Particular experiment's images
     +--------------+    +-------------+ <- ...

-On top of the `binfarm-base` the `binfarm-hep` image is built.
-It introduces all the basic customization for default Gentoo stage3 image, including the compiler switch, `make.conf` overriding, etc. It clamps all the basic system configuration for software builds that further composes images specific for particular experiments.
+Roles:

+1. `binfarm-base` is a bootrstrap image for subsequent builds.
+Does not introduce any customization to default Gentoo stage3 tarball except for SquashFS tools.
+Binary package directory is usually composed of the name of architecture plus `-bootstrap`, like `amd64-bootstrap`.
+Parameters:
+    * `GENTOO_ARCH` architecture of binfarm (host)
+2. `binfarm-hep` is a customized image for producing the packages.
+Parameters:
+    * `HEPFARM_CFG` may be one of: `debug`, `production`, `splitdebug`

 ## Building the Base Image

 Base "binary farm" image may be then built by:

-    $ ( . ./.venv/bin/activate ; ./.bob/bin/bob dev binfarm-base )
+    $ bob dev binfarm-base

 Note, that one might have to provide the `-DDOCKER_CMD='sudo docker'` argument to `bob dev` invokation above to handle the environment where user has no